 Q is called the dissipation factor d (damping)

-People use 'Q' and 'bandwidth' interchangeably, though they're not.
+Often 'Q' and 'bandwidth' are used interchangeably, though they're not.

 Defining the bandwidth as the −3 dB points cannot be correct for a boost gain of 3 dB or less.